jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/GAL/2024-01-14-GAL-Resource-And-Memory.md

 ---
 layout: single
-title:  "[WIP]GAL resource and memory"
+title:  "GAL resource and memory"
 date:   2024-01-14
 excerpt: "How the resource creation and memory binding API might look like"
 mathjax: true